Wurlitzer

 concerts each year.

-In 1993, Mr. Stenerson announced his intention to sell the Wurlitzer,
+1993, Mr. Stenerson announced his intention to sell

-and with the spectre of the instrument being sold for
+the Wurlitzer, and with the spectre of the instrument

-parts overseas, a group of eight enthusiasts formed the Wurlitzer Organ Trust
+being sold for parts overseas, a group of eight enthusiasts formed the

-had been a very active organ with 6-8 concerts each year and was in need of
+the instrument had been a very active organ with 6-8 concerts each year and was

 The